Weburz/selfhosted-runners/README.md

 ## Disclaimer Before Using the Script

-1. You are **REQUESTED** to audit the script and identify any thing which might cause issues on the system, the script ought to be run on.
+1. You are **REQUESTED** to audit the script and identify any potential issues that might affect the system's performance or functionality, on which the script ought to be run on.
 Neither the authors of the script, nor Weburz will be liable to any damage caused to your system when running this script.

 2. The script requires a working installation of Python (ideally, Python v3.12 and above) and will **ONLY** download the runners for Linux machines.
 So, if